Avoiding A Semi-Truck Accident

 Tips for Avoiding Truck Accidents

-According to the U.S. Department of Transportation, nearly 500,000 accidents involving 18-wheelers occur each year.
+According to the U.S. Department of Transportation, more than 500,000 accidents involving 18-wheelers occur each year.
 Passenger car occupants suffered 86 percent of the fatalities and 75 percent of injuries in these accidents.
 These statistics reiterate the importance of safety while driving near semi-trucks.

 Safety Tips While Driving with Semi Trucks